 • Learning Resource Funds are provided to assist families with acquiring the resources and instruction from various community providers that meet the goals set out in the Student Learning Plan.
 The School District provides $600.00 per enrolled child for students enrolled prior to September 30th and $300.00 for those after this date.

-• Families are encouraged to explore the various resources available at the Davis Bay SPIDER resource centre, as well as in the marketplace, that match their childís learning style and delivery needs, and assist in achieving the learning outcomes set out in their childís Student Learning Plan.
+• Families are encouraged to explore the various resources available at the Roberts Creek SPIDER resource centre, as well as in the marketplace, that match their childís learning style and delivery needs, and assist in achieving the learning outcomes set out in their childís Student Learning Plan.
 It is important to note that the SPIDER program does not issue standardized subject or grade resource packages.

-• The Davis Bay Resource Centre offers access to a variety of materials that can be borrowed or used in the centre.
+• The Roberts Creek SPIDER Resource Centre offers access to a variety of materials that can be borrowed or used in the centre.
 Additionally, families have access to all SD No. 46 text books and material when available.
 Families are asked to bring in the resources purchased with Learning Resource Funds in order to reduce duplication and allow other families to borrow these resources (these resources remain the property of SPIDER).

 • SPIDER teaching staff provide support on many levels including: leading workshops, small group lessons, Student Learning Plan development, review and feedback, consultation, resource suggestions, lesson planning and student assessment.

 • A day of learning in community takes place on Thursday at Camp Byng 9:45 - 2:30 where activities are organized by a parent committee, in consultation with the program teacher, offering a wide range of workshop topics often with an outdoor component.